DAOD 3000-0, Materiel Acquisition and Support

 3.4 The DND and the CAF must:

-1. acquire materiel and related materiel services in a manner that enhances access, competition, transparency, fairness, timeliness and pre-eminence of CAF operational requirements, while acting environmentally responsible and ensuring that all applicable laws, regulations, and government and DND and CAF policies, orders and directives, are respected in regard to procurement and contracting processes undertaken;
+1. acquire and manage materiel and related materiel services in a manner that enhances access, competition, transparency, fairness, timeliness and the pre-eminence of CAF operational requirements, while exercising due diligence and acting environmentally responsible;

-2. exercise effective materiel management practices that minimize risk of loss or damage, maximize materiel visibility and ensure materiel is in the right place at the right time to support CAF operational objectives;
+3. exercise effective materiel management practices that minimize risk of loss or damage, and maximize materiel visibility in terms of location, quantity, condition, value and positioning so that materiel is in the right place at the right time to support CAF operational objectives;

-3. ensure that procurement and sustainment of materiel optimizes the four foundational principles of performance, value for money, flexibility and economic benefits;
+4. ensure that procurement and sustainment of materiel optimize the four foundational sustainment principles;

 1. integrate considerations of environmental protection, sustainable development and adaptation to climate change;